lab11/socitrack/software/management/README.rst

 Installation
 ------------

+The easiest way to install this tool is through `pip` by entering:

+``python3 -m pip install tottag``

-The easiest way to install this tool is by cloning the SociTrack repository to your hard drive, navigating to the ``software/management`` directory, and issuing the following command in a terminal:
+If you wish to install the package manually or develop it further, you should first clone the `SociTrack repository <https://github.com/lab11/socitrack>`_ to your hard drive, `cd` into the ``software/management`` directory, then issue the following command in a terminal:

-``sudo python3 -m pip install .``
+``python3 -m pip install -e .``

 Usage